 What do you want to see in UR2020?
 Let us know.
 Understanding Risk Forums are community-driven, and we always use community input to shape future events.

 UR is a global community of 8,000+ experts and practitioners active in the creation, communication, and use of disaster risk information.
 Members share knowledge and experience, collaborate, and discuss innovations and best practice in risk assessment.
 The community convenes every two years at UR Forums – five-day events that highlight groundbreaking work, facilitate nontraditional partnerships, and showcase new technical know-how in disaster risk identification.

-This page is updated regularly, but subscribe to the UR newsletter to get updates in your inbox.
+Stay in touch!
+Subscribe to the UR newsletter to get updates in your inbox.

 Become a partner of UR!

 - Satellites, machine learning and community intelligence: Flood risk data on the fly

 - Assessing and communicating risk to cultural heritage: The future of preserving the past